 Read next: Why you should visit Turin in Italy

-Italy sources coffee from different coffee growing nations to sell across the world.
+Italy sources coffee from different coffee growing nations across the world.

 I was as surprised as you are right now.
 But it really is true!

 This University of Coffee (Università del Caffe`) is located in the Northern eastern city of Trieste.
-Established in 1999 by coffee company Illy, the University offers a platform to know and understand more on coffee and it’s culture across the world.
+Established in 1999 by the coffee company Illy, the University offers a platform to understand more on coffee culture across the world.

-One can go for higher education in this University or simply learn the art of making coffee and become a Barista!
+There is a possibility to do higher education from this University and even learn the art of making coffee to become a Barista!
 To know more, click here.

 5. Gaggia Espresso Maker was invented in 1930:

-Hope you enjoyed these 5 Italian Coffee Facts!
-Which ones surprised you the most??
+Did you enjoy these 5 Italian Coffee Facts!
+Which one took you by surprise?